 Many internships are unpaid and simply offer college credit.
 The ones that do pay are often full-time for minimum wage or less.
 This is the price paid for being able to add real-world experience to your resume before actually being qualified to do so.
 It’s important to create a plan and budget for how you will be able to accomplish the work without burning yourself - or your bank account - out.

 However, paid internships are not impossible to find!
-Check out these 10 paid internships for summer 2021 to see if any of them match your interests.
+You might find some paid internships abroad here, so check to see if any of them match your interests.

 PRO: You will make professional connections